aumartinez/php-members-only/README.md

 1- Validate all user input always, in the FrontEnd and in the BackEnd 2- Separate form process scripts from input pages
 3- Redirect authentications/validations appropriately
-4- User a class object to group methods
+4- Use a class object to group methods

 ## Live URL